 Like most crossbreeds, Pomskies inherit a mixture of their parent breed features.
 Most are born with the Husky's thick furry coat, although this can appear in many different colours and combinations.
 They also tend to have the Husky's striking blue eyes, or eyes of two different colours.

 Despite its relatively small size, the Pomsky has the measured and graceful gait of the Husky.
 They appear alert, active, and always ready for action.

 The Pomsky is a bit of a character.
 Their lively and playful natures, combined with their very cute faces, make them great companions and a welcome addition to any family.
 However, some Pomskies tend to latch onto a favoured family member.
 While this isn't necessarily a problem, it can lead to feelings of jealousy and separation anxiety if the Pomsky isn't fully socialised with all family members, and taught proper manners from a very young age!

 Both the Pomeranian and the Husky can be quite vocal.
 The Pomeranian is a bit more “yappy” and Huskies are well known for their howling and high-pitch whining.
-Unsurprisingly, the Pomsky likes to make a lot of noise, especially if they're not happy!
+Unsurprisingly, Pomskies like to make a lot of noise, especially if they're not happy!

 Huskies need loads of exercise; Pomeranians need nowhere near as much.
 This means any Pomsky will require something in between.
-As with many dogs, at least one daily walk is essential, but owning a Pomsky will not be a physical challenge for most owners.
+At least one active 1-hour walk a day is essential, but owning a Pomsky will not be a physical challenge for most owners.